Honors Program Curriculum and Requirements

 ✔ Our World to Lead and Serve (OWLS) Projects

 Honors Program students also recognize that in addition to connecting to their world academically, they can make important contributions to their world through service and leadership projects.
 Our World to Lead and Serve (OWLS) Projects require all Honors Program students to complete 50 hours of approved leadership and service projects or activities each year for the first two years in the Honors Program.
 The OWLS Projects may benefit the Oregon Tech Honors Program, the Oregon Tech campus and students, the Klamath Falls community, or another city or place that is important to the student.
 Students may fulfill these projects individually or as part of a group.
 For some examples of potential OWLS projects, click here.
-(An OWLS Project approval form is forthcoming.)
+The OWLS Projects Experience Log can be downloaded from here.

 OTHP Student Support